Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: NMR 1/T at low temperature in the spin nematic state

 \section{NMR 1/T$_1$ at low temperature in the spin nematic state}

-Low temperature measurement of the NMR $1/T_1$ relaxation rate could also be used to distinguish the spin-nematic state from conventional magnets.
-At low temperatures $1/T_1$ is activated above an energy gap and then follows a power law behaviour as a function of $T$, with different exponents in the spin nematic compared to conventional magnets.
-We consider here the spin nematic state that may be realised in LiCuVO$_4$.
+Low temperature measurement of the NMR $1/T_1$ relaxation rate could also be used to identify the spin-nematic state.
+Here we show that at low temperature the relaxation rate follows a $1/T_1 \propto T^7$ power-law behavior.

 In a conventional collinear antiferromagnet at low temperature\cite{smerald11},